juancamilo87/audio-cast/audio-cast-app/README.md

   - To clear delete the directory and create again `rm -r <DIR>`
 - Install packages from `requirements.txt` `pip install -r requirements.txt`.

-## Next steps

-- [ ] Run it in the Rpi
-  - [ ] Test if using the full name of the input device returned by the endpoint it works.

 ## Rpi steps

 1. Install pip using apt `sudo apt install python3-pip`